Deep-MI/fsqc/README.md

     `python3 /my/scripts/directory/quality_checker.py --subjects_dir /my/subjects/directory --output_dir /my/output/directory --shape`

+- The following example will run the QC pipeline plus the fornix pipeline for all subjects found in `/my/subjects/directory`:

+    `python3 /my/scripts/directory/quality_checker.py --subjects_dir /my/subjects/directory --output_dir /my/output/directory --fornix`

 - The following example will run the QC pipeline for two specific subjects that need to present in `/my/subjects/directory`:

     `python3 /my/scripts/directory/quality_checker.py --subjects_dir /my/subjects/directory --output_dir /my/output/directory --subjects mySubjectID1 mySubjectID2`

+___

+## Known Issues

+The program will analyze recon-all logfiles, and may fail or return erroneous results if the logfile is append by multiple restarts of recon-all runs.
+Ideally, the logfile should therefore consist of just a single, successful recon-all run.

 ___